liuvivian625/JobCompare/GroupProject/Docs/TestPlan.md

 - Use JUnit.

 For integration testing:
-- Use Espresso to facilitate instrumented tests.
+- Use Espresso.
 - Focus on user's interaction with each component.

 For system testing:
+- Manual testing for navigation.
-- Use Espresso to automate user cases.
+- Use Espresso to test entire flow.

 ## 2 Test Cases